EGI-Federation/documentation/content/en/users/cloud-orchestration/_index.md

 type: docs
 weight: 45
 description: >
-  Using Infrastructure Manager on EGI Cloud
+  Using Infrastructure Manager to orchestrate VM deployment in the EGI Cloud
 ---

 [Infrastructure Manager](https://www.grycap.upv.es/im) is a tool that streamlines the access and the usability of IaaS clouds by automating the configuration, deployment, and monitoring of [Virtual Appliances](../vmi).

-It supports APIs from a large number of _Cloud Management Frameworks (CMFs)_ making user applications cloud-agnostic.
-In addition it integrates a contextualization system to enable the installation and configuration of user specific applications.
+IM orchestrates the deployment of custom virtual infrastructures on multiple back-ends.
+It automates the deployment, configuration, software installation, monitoring and update of virtual infrastructures.
+It supports a wide variety of back-ends, either public (such as Amazon Web Services, Google Cloud or Microsoft Azure), on-premises (such as OpenStack) or federated infrastructures (such as [EGI Cloud Compute](../cloud-compute)), thus making user applications cloud agnostic.

 It is a service that features a web-based GUI, a XML-RPC API, a REST API and a command-line interface.
 For detailed information about Infrastructure Manager